Complete the Common App essay in a weekend College Application Booster®.

 Explanation:

 This is your chance to write about the community service work you have participated in throughout your high school career.
 Choose a specific and well-documented example of how you have fostered service to others in your community.
 This could be a single event or an ongoing initiative, but it should be meaningful and impactful.
-Because you only have 50-100 words, be sure to focus your response on your unique contributions and the impact you have had on others, rather than on the cause or the reason why you are committed to the particular service opportunity (though you should make a brief mention of your motivation or passion).
-Finally, briefly share your plans for future involvement and how you intend to further contribute to positive change in the communities of which you are a part.
+Because you only have 50-100 words, be sure to focus your response on your unique and tangible contributions and the impact you have had on others, rather than on the cause or the reason why you are committed to the particular service opportunity (though you should make a brief mention of your motivation or passion).
+Finally, briefly share your plans for future involvement and how you intend to further contribute to positive change as a member of Notre Dame’s campus community.

 4. What compliment are you most proud of receiving, and why does it mean so much to you?